roc-lang/roc/TUTORIAL.md

 Just like how Roc has open records and closed records, it also has open and closed tag unions.
 Similarly to how an open record can have other fields besides the ones explicitly listed, an open tag union can have other tags beyond the ones explicitly listed.

-For example, here `[Red, Green]` is a closed union like the ones we've seen before:
+For example, here `[Red, Green]` is a closed union like the ones we saw earlier:

 ```coffee
 colorToStr : [Red, Green] -> String